hed98bpb/CodeProjects/README.md

 # CodeProjects
-Just some implementations of different projects, in different languages of a list i found online
+Just some implementations of different projects, in different languages, from a list i found online